geojeff/kivy/doc/sources/guide/packaging-android.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The distribution is a "directory" containing a specialized python compiled for
-android, including only the modules you asked for.
+Android, including only the modules you asked for.
 You can, from the same
-python-for-android, compile multiple distribution like:
+python-for-android, compile multiple distributions.
+For example:

 - One containing a minimal support without audio / video
 - Another containing audio, openssl etc.